Materials-Consortia/OPTIMADE/optimade.rst

     This field SHOULD only appear in a :field:`x-optimade-requirements` that appear at the outermost level of a Property Definition, as the meaning of its inclusion on other levels is not defined.
     The string MUST be one of the following:

-    - "must": the defined property MUST be recognized by the implementation (e.g., in filter strings) and MUST not be :val:`null`.
+    - "must": the defined property MUST be recognized by the implementation (e.g., in filter strings) and MUST NOT be :val:`null`.
     - "should", the defined property MUST be recognized by the implementation (e.g., in filter strings) and SHOULD not be :val:`null`.
     - "may": the defined property MAY not be recognized by the implementation and MAY be equal to :val:`null`.